sweet-delights/hybrid-platforms-conductor/docs/executables.md

 ## report

 The `report` executable will produce some reports for a list of hosts, using a given format and locale.
 It will output it on stdout.
-This executable is using report generators plugins stored in `./lib/hybrid_platforms_conductor/reports/*.rb`, so that the tool is easily extensible to any format or locale needed (think of CSV, Excel, DNS configuration files, other configuration management tools...).
-Just adding 1 file in the `./helpers/reports/` directory is enough for the plugin to be taken into account.
-Check file `./lib/hybrid_platforms_conductor/reports/my_report_plugin.rb.sample` to know how to write new ones.
+This executable is using report generators plugins so that the tool is easily extensible to any format or locale needed (think of CSV, Excel, DNS configuration files, other configuration management tools...).
+Check file [`lib/hybrid_platforms_conductor/reports/my_report_plugin.rb.sample`](../lib/hybrid_platforms_conductor/reports/my_report_plugin.rb.sample) to know how to write new ones.

 ```
 Usage: ./bin/report [options]